Alnham: Demography

 Alnham falls within the North Core Strategy Delivery Area of Northumberland – one of the least populated areas of England with 26 residents per square km, compared to the county average of 63.
 In 2001, the parish of Whittingham and Alnham had a total usual population of 505.
 In 2011, Alnham Parish had an estimated population of 245.
-20.4% of residents were aged 0-15 and 10.2% of residents were aged 65+.
+20.4% of residents were aged 0–15 and 10.2% of residents were aged 65+.
 100% of residents identified as white.
 The majority of residents (68.6%) were Christian with the remaining population either having an 'other' religion, no religion, or did not state religion.
-81.3% of residents aged 16-74 were economically active with agriculture, forestry and fishing being the most common industry (25.7%).
+81.3% of residents aged 16–74 were economically active with agriculture, forestry and fishing being the most common industry (25.7%).

 Governance

 Throughout its history, Alnham has been incorporated in various territorial units.
-In the Medieval period, Alnham formed one of the manors of the Barony of Alnwick held by the Vesci lineage beginning in the early 12th century and ending in 1310.
+In the medieval period, Alnham formed one of the manors of the Barony of Alnwick held by the Vesci lineage beginning in the early 12th century and ending in 1310.
 The Barony was then sold to Henry de Percy and remains in the hands of the Percy family today.
 The Parish of Alnham in the 19th century contained the townships of Alnham, Prendwick, Scrainwood and Unthank.
 These townships were recorded as separate localities in the feudal aid of 1242.

 In the UK Parliament, Alnham is part of the Berwick-upon-Tweed Parliament constituency which has been represented by Anne-Marie Trevelyan (Conservative) since May 2015.
 Prior to May 2015, the seat was represented by Alan Beith (Liberal Democrats).
 In local government, Alnham is part of the Rothbury Ward and is represented by Steven Christopher Bridgett (Independent).
-On the Parish council level, Alnham is part of Whittingham Parish Council which comprises the former three separate parishes of Alnham, Callaly and Whittingham.
+At the Parish council level, Alnham is part of Whittingham Parish Council which comprises the former three separate parishes of Alnham, Callaly and Whittingham.

 Landmarks

-There are seven listed structures in Alnham, including old buildings, the Church, and a Medieval settlement.
+There are seven listed structures in Alnham, including old buildings, the Church, and a medieval settlement.